igor-makarov/IsSwiftLikeRust/features/const-eval.md

 excerpt: >-
-  Compile-time evaluation (const-eval) allows the compiler to calculate the value of constants at compile-time, thus providing the compiler with information that can be used for additional type safety and for optimization.
+  Compile-time evaluation (const-eval) allows the compiler to calculate the value of constants at compile-time, thus providing the compiler with information that can be used for additional type safety and optimization.

 ---

 ### Swift
 In Swift, compile-time evaluation support is in its early stages.
-[SE-0359] aims to formalize the use of `@const` attribute on variable declarations to signify that it is constant at compile time.
-The compiler then verifies that the value is known.
+[SE-0359] aims to formalize the use of `@const` attribute on declarations to signify that they can be determined at compile time.
+The compiler verifies that this is the case.
 The `@const` attribute can be applied to:
  * immutable variable declarations
  * function parameters
  * static protocol property requirements